Gettysburg College has earned its strong academic reputation.

-Gettysburg College has earned its strong academic reputation.
 Since its founding in 1832, the College has upheld a rigorous commitment to the liberal arts and sciences in all their breadth and depth.
-On a beautiful campus in a world-famous town, 2,600 students from more than 35 states and 40 countries discover their intellectual passion through an intentional goal-based curriculum focused on developing skills in effective communication, integrative thinking, multiple inquiries, and global citizenship.
+On a beautiful campus in a world-famous town, 2,600 students from more than 35 states and 40 countries discover their intellectual passions through an intentional goal-based curriculum focused on developing skills in effective communication, integrative thinking, multiple inquiries, and global citizenship.
 There are no bystanders here.
 Students prepare for leadership through experiential learning opportunities, faculty- and student-led research, an extensive career network, and countless cocurricular, service, and off-campus study activities.
 Gettysburg College challenges students to “Do Great Work,” but what exactly does that mean?
 We believe that a successful Gettysburg student will find ways to answer the following questions:

 What will you do?

-Almost 150 years ago, the world was changed at Gettysburg, and an entire nation was inspired by greatness.
+Over 150 years ago, the world was changed at Gettysburg, and an entire nation was inspired by greatness.
 That history resonates with everyone on this campus.
 It’s part of who we are and what we value.
-Unique opportunities await Gettysburg students through the Eisenhower Institute, Center for Public Service, Garthwait Leadership Center, Sunderman Conservatory of Music, G.R.A.B. experiential education program, First Year Seminar program, Academic and Social Honor Code, and more.
-Go ahead, study abroad with nearly 60% of our student population in one of our 100 programs worldwide, or add your name to our extensive list of Mellon Research Grant Recipients and Fulbright Scholars.
+Unique opportunities await Gettysburg students through the Eisenhower Institute, Center for Public Service, Garthwait Leadership Center, Sunderman Conservatory of Music, G.R.A.B. experiential education program, First-Year Seminar Program, academic and social Honor Code, and more.
+Go ahead, study abroad with nearly 60% of our student population in one of our 100 programs worldwide, or add your name to our extensive list of Kolbe Fellows and Fulbright Scholars.
 Which Gettysburg opportunity will inspire you to achieve greatness?

 How will you work for change?